Exporting Grid in Server in Angular Grid Component

 Limitations

-• The export feature for detail and caption templates is not supported in server-side exporting.
+• Exporting detail and caption templates is not supported in server-side exporting.

-• Multiple grids exporting feature is not supported with server side exporting.
+• Multiple grid exporting is not supported with server-side exporting.